plebann/studioscheduler/docs/REAL_WORLD_ARCHITECTURE.md

 - **Instructor assignment**: Can change due to availability, substitution, etc.
 - **Time and location**: Specific weekly schedule in a particular room

+### Pass System and Enrollment Validity (2024-07 Update)
+**Purpose**: Models real-world access control and eligibility for class participation
+- **Enrollment activity is now determined by Pass state**: Only students with an active, valid Pass (`Pass.IsActive`, `Pass.StartDate`, `Pass.EndDate`) are considered enrolled and eligible to attend classes.
+- **Removed Enrollment.IsActive**: The `IsActive` property was removed from the Enrollment entity and database.
+All logic now checks Pass validity.
+- **Business Alignment**: This change ensures that only students with a valid Pass can attend classes, matching SalsaMe's business rules and improving data integrity.
+- **See also**: `SALSAME_BUSINESS_ANALYSIS.md` and `SOLUTION_STRUCTURE.md` for compliance and implementation details.

 ## Real-World Business Scenarios

 ### Scenario 1: Adding New Bachata P1 Classes